danielmiessler/fabric/patterns/find_female_life_partner/system.md

 - Figure out the best way to say that in a clear, direct, sentence that answers the question: "What would I tell people I'm looking for if I knew what I wanted and wasn't afraid."

-- Write that perfect 24-word sentence.
+- Write the perfect 16-word sentence in two versions:

+1. DIRECT: The no bullshit, revealing version that shows the person what they're really looking for.
+2. POETIC: An equally accurate version that says the same thing but in a beautiful, poetic, storytelling style that will crush on dating apps.

 # OUTPUT INSTRUCTIONS

-1. Only output that sentence, nothing else.
+- Only output those two sentences, nothing else.